IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 **As** a customer, **I want** to choose another store for my cookies when the store that I’ve chosen lacks ingredients **in order to** make sure i can get my order.

 Acceptance criteria

 I am a customer, I want to choose another store for my cookies when the store that I’ve chosen lacks ingredients.
 - If the store that I’ve chosen lacks ingredients, the store returns to the list of nearby stores for me to change the selected store.

 Acceptance test
-- Initialization:I am a customer , the store i’ve chosen lacks ingredients for my order.
+- Initialization: I am a customer , the store i’ve chosen lacks ingredients for my order.
 - Action: I cancel my original choice of store and choose another one.
 - Expected result: my order was placed in the other store and I get to receive my cookies in time.